LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 }
 ```

-### Step 10 - Close the Conversation (The MAIN DIALOG)
+### Step 9 - Close the Conversation (The MAIN DIALOG)

 Use the below to close the conversation when necessary by closing the main dialog rather than the entire Conversation container.

-Before closing this dialog it is recommended to send an indication that the Consumer has stopped typing:
+Before closing this dialog it is recommended to send an indication that the Consumer has stopped typing (this is not mandatory):

 ```json
 {"kind":"req","id":"2","type":"ms.PublishEvent","body":{"dialogId":"__YOUR_CONVERSATION_ID__","conversationId":"__YOUR_CONVERSATION_ID__","event":{"type":"ChatStateEvent","chatState":"ACTIVE"}}}